 One way to personalize some of these psalms of thanksgiving is to rewrite them with your own words.
 Psalm 23 is one of my favorite ones to look at closely and use the words and imagery to create the picture of rest and peace.
 Write it out as written in the Bible and then rephrase each verse with an applicable picture or situation in your life where you can see how God is taking care of you and providing for you.

 You can do this with many of the psalms of thanksgiving just as David was pouring out his heart to God, you can do the same.

 How to Use Thanksgiving Scriptures in the Bible

 How many times do the Psalms say give thanks?
 It all depends on the version of the Bible you are quoting, but it is often enough to realize that it was very important to King David.
 David was considered a “man after God’s heart” and his heartfelt gratitude helped him to look for the good and the blessings in his life and be grateful for them.

-As you read these thanksgiving scriptures in Psalms, take a moment to reflect on what you are thankful for and praise God for those things.
-Practice an attitude of gratitude and seeing and recognizing the blessings in your life each day.
+As you read these thanksgiving scriptures in the Bible, take a moment to reflect on what you are thankful for and praise God for those things.
+Practice an attitude of gratitude of seeing and recognizing the blessings in your life each day.
 Then take the time to thank God through prayer, song, journaling, or telling others of God’s blessings to you.

 Thanksgiving scriptures in the Bible can be a real encouragement to you and others as well.
-As you read a thanksgiving Bible verse or Psalms of thanksgiving, write a few of these thanksgiving scriptures in Psalms down on notecards and pass them along to others with the challenge that they too look for their blessings and share their gratitude.
+As you read a thanksgiving Bible verse or Psalms of thanksgiving, write a few of these thanksgiving scriptures down on notecards and pass them along to others with the challenge that they too look for their blessings and share their gratitude.
 Post them on your fridge or your bathroom mirror and memorize them.

 RELATED: 3 Simple Ways to be Thankful to God